npmcdn-to-unpkg-bot/mysite-2016/src/about.md

     <h2 class="sectionHeader_heading">
       About me
     </h2>
-    <p class="sectionHeader_text">My name is Anton Furuholm and I'm the creator of furuholm.com.
-As you might expect I make my living as a web developer.
-For now, I work at a great agency <a href="//grandpublic.se" target="_blanck" class="link">Grand Public</a>, but I'm soon heading out on a big adventure crossing the US of A on a bicycle.</p>
+    <p class="sectionHeader_text">My name is Anton Furuholm and I'm the creator of this website.
+Creating site is my life as a web developer.
+I worked at an agency <a href="//grandpublic.se" target="_blanck" class="link">Grand Public</a>, but I'm soon heading out on adventures traveling with my bicycle.</p>
   </header>

   <article class="page-article">